 c) In the case of death of a spouse: An abridged copy of the death certificate of the spouse (translated – see above).

 4. Foreigners wishing to get married in Poland need to submit a document certifying they are free to marry, issued in their country of origin, along with a sworn translation into the Polish language.
-The government of India does not issue such certification.
+The government of India issues such certification called as Bachelorhood/Single Status Certificate.
+Please see this link for more details.
 The Embassy of India in Poland also does not issue such certificate.
 To fulfill this requirement, a citizen of India should submit a Polish court judgment relieving him/her of this obligation.
 You need to go to Sąd Rejonowy (District Court) having jurisdiction over the area you reside, to Wydział Rodzinny i Nieletnich (Family and Juvenile Division).
 You will obtain such relief in non-litigious proceedings.
 You will have to submit an application to the District Court, requesting an exemption from the obligation to submit said document to the USC.
 In the application indicate that you cannot obtain the document in India.

 NOTE: After submission of the set of required documents, you will sign declaration on the names of the spouses and their children after the wedding.